hbliu/QDCMR/README.md

 Function of QDCMRforView
 ------------------------

-The QDCMR with visual interface facilates users to handle ChIP-Seq data.
+The QDCMR with visual interface facilities users to handle ChIP-Seq data.
 This version of QDCMR provides users the following functions:

 __1. Import Data:__	Preprocess and import chromatin modification data.